pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### About Callbacks

-A large proportion of home automation revolves around waiting for something to happen and then reacting to it; a light level drops, the sun rises, a door opens etc. Home Assistant keeps track of every state change that occurs within the system and streams that information to AppDaemon almost immediately.
+A large proportion of power management revolves around waiting for something to happen and then reacting to it; a light level drops, the sun rises, a door opens etc. Open Peer Power keeps track of every state change that occurs within the system and streams that information to AppDaemon almost immediately.

 An individual App however usually doesn't care about the majority of state changes going on in the system; Apps usually care about something very specific, like a specific sensor or light.
 Apps need a way to be notified when a state change happens that they care about, and be able to ignore the rest.
 They do this through registering callbacks.
 A callback allows the App to describe exactly what it is interested in, and tells AppDaemon to make a call into its code in a specific place to be able to react to it - this is a very familiar concept to anyone familiar with event-based programming.